- Chart

 Investment Approach and Strategy

-Strategy: TAN seeks to replicate the performance of the MAC Global Solar Energy Index, which includes companies in the solar energy industry.
+Strategy: The ETF aims to track the performance of the MAC Global Solar Energy Index.
+This index is designed to capture the performance of companies that derive a significant portion of their revenue from the solar energy industry.

 Market Position